Lesica Lab

 a blog discussing the challenges of hearing aid design

-a News & Views about our recent research on neural coding and hearing aids
+a News & Views about our research on neural coding and hearing aids

 Click here to view all of our research publications